Doctoral

 rigorous qualifying examinations read by specialists who apply the standards applicable

-within their home fields to SPR students.
+within their home fields to Religion & Science students.

-The SPR specialization is one of several in the Division of
+specialization is one of several in the Division of

 Religious and Theological Studies (DRTS) within the BU Graduate School.